-The base vector defines the direction of the X axis in the tilted working plane, and the normal vector determines the direction of the tool axis, and at the same time is perpendicular to it.
+The base vector defines the direction of the X axis in the tilted working plane, and the normal vector determines the direction of the tool axis, and is perpendicular to it.

 The TNC calculates standardized vectors from the values you enter.